Reclassified Dog Adoption

 Some of these roles include:

-If such a role cannot be identified, we will then look for a suitable family ‘forever’ home.
+If such a role cannot be identified, the dog will then be classified as a LAP Dog (Loved as Pets) and we will look for a suitable family ‘forever’ home.

-In the case where one of our dogs is reclassified as a pet, priority will be given to people who support our ongoing efforts to enable Victorians, who are blind or have low vision, to achieve a life without limits (e.g. Major donors, Puppy Raisers, Breeding Stock Guardians, etc.).
+In the case where one of our dogs is reclassified as a pet, they will step into their new and just as imPAWtant role as a LAP Dog.
+Priority for LAP Dogs will be given to people who support our ongoing efforts to enable Victorians, who are blind or have low vision, to achieve a life without limits (e.g. Major donors, Puppy Raisers, Breeding Stock Guardians, etc.).

 PLEASE NOTE: Unless specified due to the nature of any ongoing role, our reclassified dogs do not have the same access rights as a Guide Dog/puppy in training or a working Guide Dog.